elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Naming convention

 The message ids chosen for message keys should always be descriptive of the string, and its role in the interface (button label, title, etc.).
 Think of them as long variable names.
 When you have to change a message id, adding a progressive number to the existing key should always be used as a last resort.
-Here's a rule of id maning:
+Here's a rule of id naming:

 `{plugin}.{area}.[{sub-area}].{element}`